A Top-10 Program for Over 10 Years: Preparing Students for Practice

-The Legal Research and Writing (LRW) Program at Oregon Law is again ranked 3rd in the nation, marking its eleventh consecutive year in the top 10.
+The Legal Research and Writing Program at Oregon Law is ranked 5th in the nation, marking its twelfth consecutive year in the top 10.
 This ranking reflects wide recognition of Oregon Law’s excellent program for students and the national leadership of its faculty.

 U.S. Magistrate John V. Acosta hires UO students as externs in Portland.
 He explains, “Oregon Law’s LRW program excels at teaching the skill of legal writing—the most important skill one learns in law school.
-The program continues its decade-long position of prominence as one of the elite LRW programs in the nation by making its students effective legal writers and, thus, effective lawyers.”
+The program continues as one of the elite LRW programs in the nation by making its students effective legal writers and, thus, effective lawyers.”

 LRW professors at Oregon Law have won multiple teaching awards, from the law school and the university, and national awards for leadership.
 LRW professors have written numerous books, articles, and essays that are used by students, faculty, and lawyers across the country.